mocks-server/main/README.md

 ## Why "Mocks" in plural?

-As explained, the Mocks Server can store different mocks, which are sets of different route variants.
+As explained, Mocks Server can store different mocks, which are sets of different route variants.
 So it simulates multiple api behaviors and send different responses to the same request at your convenience, so it is like having different mock servers that can be changed while running.

 ## Customization